jeff-mos-def/quartz/content/_collections/tools of choice.md

 title: tools of choice
 permalink: /using
 format: list
-description: My handpicked collection of favorite tools, spanning analog and digital domains.
-order: 9
 ---
+My handpicked collection of favorite tools, spanning analog and digital domains.
 ### Devices
 - LG gram 16" 2-in-1 Ultra-Lightweight laptop for home office use, OS: Linux Mint
 - Dell Latitude 7480 laptop for travel and rugged use, OS: Linux Mint